Chinese spring offensive: Withdrawal to the No-Name Line (26–28 April)

 Although the I Corps' withdrawal, and thus the chain reaction eastward, was prompted by the heavy enemy pressure in the Corps' western sector, there was evidence by 26 April that the main effort of the enemy offensive was beginning to falter.
-Enemy killed by infantry and artillery fire and air strikes on the I Corps' front were estimated to number almost 48,000 approximately the strength of five divisions.
-Intelligence information indicated that the stand of the Gloster battalion against forces of the 63rd Army and the early fumbling of the 64th Army had upset the attack schedule of the XIX Army Group and that the group commander was committing the 65th Army in an attempt to save the situation.
+Enemy killed by infantry and artillery fire and air strikes on the I Corps' front were estimated to number almost 48,000, approximately the strength of five divisions.
+Intelligence information indicated that the stand of the Gloster Battalion against forces of the 63rd Army and the early fumbling of the 64th Army had upset the attack schedule of the XIX Army Group and that the group commander was committing the 65th Army in an attempt to save the situation.
 But in this and other commitments of reserves, according to prisoner of war interrogations, enemy commanders were confused and their orders vague.
-With only the west sector of the Eighth Army front under any serious threat, and that beginning to show signs of lessening, General Van Fleet on the 26th established an additional trans-peninsula defense line that in the central and eastern sectors lay well north of the Nevada Line, the final line set out in the 12 April withdrawal plan.
+With only the west sector of the Eighth Army front under any serious threat, and that beginning to show signs of lessening, Van Fleet on the 26th established an additional trans-peninsula defense line that in the central and eastern sectors lay well north of the Nevada Line, the final line set out in the 12 April withdrawal plan.
 The new line incorporated the fortifications of the Golden Line arching above the outskirts of Seoul.
 Eastward, it bulged across the Pukhan River 5 mi above its confluence with the Han, then turned steeply northeast, crossing Route 29 10 mi below Chuncheon and cutting Route 24 15 mi south of Inje.
 Continuing to angle northeast, the line touched the east coast just above Yangyang.
 Implicit in Van Fleet's insistence on thorough coordination between Corps during the withdrawal to the new line was that its occupation would be governed by the movement of US I Corps against the continuing PVA pressure on its front.
 Van Fleet's assignment of Corps' sectors along the line made US IX Corps responsible for defending the Pukhan and Han corridors; consequently, the US 24th Infantry Division, currently located directly above that area, was to pass to IX Corps control on the 27th.
 When, contrary to custom, Van Fleet gave the line no name, it became known as the No-Name Line.

 Of concern to Van Fleet after US I Corps pulled back from the Imjin was the possibility that PVA/KPA forces would cross the Han River estuary unseen west of Munsan-ni and sweep down the Kimpo peninsula behind Seoul, overrunning Inchon, Kimpo Airfield and Seoul airport in the process.
 On 25 April he had asked the commander of the west coast group of the United States Navy Task Force 95 to keep the possible crossing site under surveillance, and on the 26th planes from the group's carriers began to fly over the area while in transit to and from close support targets.
 The cruiser USS Toledo meanwhile steamed for the Inchon area from the Sea of Japan to provide gunfire support.